joonarafael/rotten-potatoes/docs/installation_manual.md

 This software requires you to run the database as a _Docker_ container.
 If you are comfortable with running `psql` natively on your machine, you can do that as well.
 But I'm not.
 So, I'll be using Docker to run the PostgreSQL container.

+If you choose to run the database natively, you can find the database schema in the [`./db`](../db/) directory.
+You can create the database and tables by running the SQL scripts in the `schema.sql` file.

 **Docker Compose**

 Make sure to have _Docker Compose_ installed on your machine.
 If you don't have it installed, you can follow the instructions [here](https://docs.docker.com/compose/install/ "Overview of installing Docker Compose").